zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/actions/save-to-database.md

 | **Associative Key** | The table column key that will be used to associate the record. | | &#x2713; |
 | **Associative Value** | The table column value that will be used to associate the record. | &#x2713; | &#x2713; |

-An example to understand the association is to think of an `Users Table` with an `ID` column as it primary key.
-In such scenario the submission data should contain the `user_id` value representing the user row being updated, the *Associative Key* should be set as `ID`, and the *Associative Value* mapped to the Form Submission `user_id`.
+An example to understand the association is to think of a `Users Table` with an `ID` column as its primary key.
+In such a scenario, the submission data should contain the `user_id` value representing the user row being updated, the *Associative Key* should be set as `ID`, and the *Associative Value* mapped to the Form Submission `user_id`.

 ---

 ## Mapping

-Once the table has been chosen it columns will appear in the Content field ready to be mapped, being the column configuration pre-established by the table schema.
-The mapping will determine what value will be saved at what column of the record being saved or updated.
+Once the table has been chosen, its columns will appear in the Content field ready to be mapped, being the column configuration pre-established by the table schema.
+The mapping will determine what value will be saved at what column of the record that is being saved or updated.

 {% image %}
 ![SaveTo Action Mapping](/assets/ytp/forms/action-saveto-mapping.webp)
 {% /image %}

-Not all columns requires a value, in fact, mapping is disabled by default and must be enabled for each column independently.
-Once enabled the value can be inputed manually or dynamically with the use of the [Dynamic Workflow](../dynamic).
+Not all columns require a value, in fact, mapping is disabled by default and must be enabled for each column independently.
+Once enabled, the value can be inputted manually or dynamically with the use of the [Dynamic Workflow](../dynamic).

 | Setting | Description | Dynamic |
 | ------- | ----------- | :-----: |